Magnetic Video: History

 The Magnetic Video project was such a success that it soon came over to the United Kingdom as "Magnetic Video UK" in 1978.
 Not long after, Magnetic Video branched into Australia, trading under "Magnetic Video Australia".

 In March 1979, Fox purchased Magnetic Video, which was a small OTC traded public company (Blay was a major shareholder and Chairman).
 In January 1982, shortly after Blay's departure from the company, Fox reorganized Magnetic Video into 20th Century-Fox Video.
 Around the same time, Magnetic Video began to issue films in laserdisc format.
 Later that same year, Fox merged its video operations with CBS Video Enterprises, resulting in the creation of CBS/Fox Video on June 18, 1982.

-Magnetic Video Corporation famously opened its video releases with an animation of their logo and the words "MAGNETIC VIDEO CORPORATION" repeatedly scrolling upwards and mirrored in the background, and an announcement would come over the mellow guitar and horn music playing:
+Magnetic Video Corporation famously opened its video releases with an animation of their logo and the words "MAGNETIC VIDEO CORPORATION" repeatedly scrolling upwards and mirrored in the background, and an announcement would come over the mellow guitar and horn music playing (announcements and music might differ depending on the company):